-Garage, private, means a detached one-story accessory building or portion of the principal building, including a carport, which is used primarily for the storing of passenger vehicles, trailers, recreational vehicles or farm trucks.
+Garage, private, means a detached one story accessory building or portion of the principal building, including a carport, which is used primarily for the storing of passenger vehicles, trailers, recreational vehicles or farm trucks.
+A private garage may or may not contain an accessory dwelling unit.